andrew/ultimate-awesome/README.md

 - [awesome-perl](https://github.com/bl4ckstack/awesome-perl) - A hand-picked collection of Perl awesomeness to remind the world that Perl never left — it just regex’d itself into the shadows.
 - [best-of-react](https://github.com/blacktom900131/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
 Updated weekly.
 - [awesome-seg](https://github.com/BRainynight/awesome-seg) - Fix from awesome's Nets.
-- [awesome-amazon](https://github.com/brandonhimpfen/awesome-amazon) - A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
 - [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-c](https://github.com/brandonhimpfen/awesome-c) - A curated list of C libraries, frameworks, compilers, tooling, utilities, learning resources, and ecosystem components.
 - [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
-- [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-flask](https://github.com/brandonhimpfen/awesome-flask) - A curated list of extensions, tools, frameworks, boilerplates, and learning resources for building web applications and APIs with Flask.
-- [awesome-g7](https://github.com/brandonhimpfen/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
-- [awesome-geoengineering](https://github.com/brandonhimpfen/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
 - [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.
-- [awesome-html5](https://github.com/brandonhimpfen/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.
-- [awesome-human-rights](https://github.com/brandonhimpfen/awesome-human-rights) - A curated list of high-quality resources, tools, datasets, organizations, and educational content related to human rights.
-- [awesome-javascript](https://github.com/brandonhimpfen/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
-- [awesome-langchain](https://github.com/brandonhimpfen/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.